ellen0825/Basic-Web-Server-NodeJs/README.md

 ## Contributing
 Feel free to fork this repository and use it as a reference or make improvements!
 Contributions are welcome.

-Fork the repository.
+1. Fork the repository.
-Create a new branch: git checkout -b feature-branch-name.
+2. Create a new branch: `git checkout -b feature-branch-name`.
-Make your changes and commit: git commit -m 'Added some feature'.
+3. Make your changes and commit: `git commit -m 'Added some feature'`.
-Push to the branch: git push origin feature-branch-name.
+4. Push to the branch: `git push origin feature-branch-name`.
-Submit a pull request.
+5. Submit a pull request.

 ## License
 This project is licensed under the MIT License.